louisjensen/game-creator/doc/plan/DESIGN_PLAN.md

 Our Authoring Environment GUI will have a main "Viewer" where the player can place game objects that create the level.
 On the right, there is a "Create New Type" dropdown page that contains some default starter GameObjects that the user can base their own object types off of.
 The objects in this page cannot be directly placed but can only be built off of.
 When selected, a pop-up window will appear where the user can create an actual object type.
 This will then show up in the "Created Object Types" window further to the right.
 These are object types created by the user that can be directly placed onto the "Viewer" once selected.

 Below the "Viewer" and the library panes, there are Level and Object Properties.
 These will populate with the information respective to the current level and object selected.
-There will be areas the user can edit such as size, level background, etc. In "Object Properties," the user can also select "Set Events" where a new window will open, allowing the user to set actions and events for the selected object.
+There will be areas the user can edit such as size, level background, etc. In "Object Properties," the user can also select "Set Events" where a new window will open, allowing the user to set engine.external.actions and engine.external.events for the selected object.

 Along the top of the screen, there is a tool bar with a "File", "Edit", and "View" tab.
 "File" allows for options such as new, open, save, close, exit.
 "Edit" will allow for options such as "Assets" and "Preferences".
 On the far right, "Test" will open the game and allow the author to test-run it.